10 oldest Ancient civilizations ever existed

-The Aztecs came in the scenario pretty much around the time when the Incas were appearing as the powerful contenders in South America.
+The Aztecs came upon the scene pretty much around the time when the Incas were appearing as the powerful contenders in South America.
 Around the 1200s and early 1300s, the people in present day Mexico used to live in three big rival cities – Tenochtitlan, Texcoco and Tlacopan.
 Around 1325, these rivals created an alliance and thus the new state was brought under the rule of the Valley of Mexico.
-Back then, the people preferred the name Mexica than to the Aztecs.
+Back then, the people preferred the name Mexica than to Aztecs.
 The rise of the Aztecs was within a century of the fall of another influential civilization in Mexico and Central America – the Mayans.

 The city of Tenochtitlan was the military power, which spearheaded the conquest of new territory.
 But the Aztec emperor didn’t rule every city, state directly.
 Local governments would remain in place, but was forced to pay varying amounts of tribute to the Triple Alliance.
 In the early 1500s, the Aztec civilization was indeed at the height of its power.
-But then, Spanish arrived with their expansion plans.
+But then, the Spanish arrived with their expansion plans.
 This eventually led to a huge battle between the Incas and the alliance of Spanish conquistadors and the native allies they had assembled led by the famous (or rather infamous) Hernan Cortes in 1521.
 A defeat in this decisive battle eventually led to the fall of once famous Aztec empire.

 8. The Roman Civilization